lf87/gulp-and-webpack-front-end-boilerplate/README.md

 ## Production deployment
 * **The production flag** Run Gulp using the `--production` flag, this will - Minify CSS, Uglify JS, and Strip out all JS alert and console logs.
 * **Critical CSS** - Run this seperately using `gulp critical` This plugin will inline "above the fold" CSS in to the head of your document.
+The CSS path(s) can be modified inside the config object within the gulpfile.
 For help, refer to the documentation - https://github.com/addyosmani/critical

 ## Tasks